Income & Expenses

 - For rental use, or

-Note: You do not have to meet the exclusive use test if you satisfy the rules that apply in either of the following circumstances:
+Note: You do not have to meet the exclusive use test if you satisfy the rules that apply to storage, rental or daycare use.

 If you are an employee and use a part of your home for business, you may qualify for a deduction.
 You must meet the use tests discussed above plus:

-- You do not rent any part of your home to your employer and use the rented portion to perform services as an employee.
+- You must not rent any part of your home to your employer and use the rented portion to perform services as an employee.

 Note: Whether the business use of your home is for your employer’s convenience depends on all the facts and circumstances.
 Business use is not considered to be for your employer’s convenience merely because it is appropriate and helpful.